apple/swift-argument-parser/Documentation/03 Commands and Subcommands.md

   average                 Print the average of the values. stdev                   Print the standard deviation of the values. quantiles               Print the quantiles of the values (TBD).

+  See 'math help stats <subcommand>' for detailed help.
 ```

 Start by defining the root `Math` command.
 You can provide a static `configuration` property for a command that specifies its subcommands and a default subcommand, if any.